streetlives/streetlives-api/MAC_INSTRUCTIONS.md

-# Simplified macOS Instructions
+# Easy macOS Instructions

-How to get Streetlives API working on mac:
+How to get Streetlives API working on a mac:

 1. Clone the repo in your desired parent directory:
 ```$ git clone git@github.com:streetlives/streetlives-api.git```